amirvhd/simplx_ood/README.md

 ### Out of distribution detection

-You can run the following codes to get fitted simplEx for out-of-distribution detection for CIFAR100 and SVHN.
+You can run the following codes to fit SimplEx for out-of-distribution detection of CIFAR100 and SVHN.

 ```python